cuijiyao01/docker-k8s-training/admin/registry/readme.md

     ```
   * download the helm client like in [exercise 09](../../kubernetes/exercise_09_helm_basics.md).
   * initialize helm: `helm init --tiller-namespace kube-system --service-account tiller`
-  * run `helm list` to verify the setup.
+  * run `helm list --tiller-namespace kube-system` to verify the setup.
 It should return an empty string.

 ### Install the registry
 run `install_registry.sh [project name] [cluster name]` and supply the name or your Gardener project as well as the cluster name.